Mallory King - July 14, 2022 - Complex Litigation, Trademark Attorneys, Trademark Law

 Once you have determined that your trademark is likely being infringed, there are a few different enforcement options you can pursue.
-A cease and desist letter is typically the most cost-effective option, but particularly egregious instances of trademark infringement can often call for initiating a lawsuit.
+A cease and desist letter is typically the most cost-effective option, but in some cases a particularly egregious or blatant instance of trademark infringement can call for initiating a lawsuit.

 To be successful in a trademark infringement lawsuit you need to be thoroughly acquainted with your business model and intellectual property rights.
 You will need to have proof of not only your registered trademark(s), but know important dates such as your first use in commerce of the trademark.
 Were you using your trademark before the alleged infringer?
 Has your trademark registration ever lapsed?
 Have you ever assigned – or been assigned – your trademark rights?
 How much do you spend on marketing related to your trademark?
 Have you experienced instances of confusion between your trademark and the mark of your potential infringer?
 These are all things you need to think about prior to initiating a trademark infringement lawsuit.